f14-bertolotti/Configator/README.md

 ```
 python3 gen_images.py --configuration path/to/example.json
                       --size.image_width 128
-                      --path some/another/path
+                      --root "/home/usr"
 ```

-In `gen_images.py` you can access the configuration parameters by dot notation or indexing:
+In `gen_images.py` you can access and modify the configuration parameters by dot notation or indexing:

 ```